 20. During HAMAS' and the HLF's beginnings, and in furtherance of their designed objective, the HLF provided significant financial resources to HAMAS leaders and key strategists.
 In April 1988, prior to its incorporation, the HLF sent approximately \$100,000 to HAMAS' future Political Bureau Chief Mousa Abu Marzook and his associates.
 Additionally, from 1988 through 1989, the HLF wire transferred approximately \$670,000 to an account held by the Islamic Center of Gaza, located in Gaza.
-The Islamic Center of Gaza was established by HAMAS spiritual leader and founder Sheik Ahmed Yassin, and was used by him to coordinate and conduct HAMAS activities.
-During the time that the funds were being transferred to the Islamic Center of Gaza from the HLF, Sheik Yassin was arrested and convicted in Israeli court for the kidnapping and murder of an Israeli soldier.
+The Islamic Center of Gaza was established by HAMAS spiritual leader and founder Sheik Ahmed Yassin, and was used by him to coordinate and conduct HAMAS

+Gaza from the HLF, Sheik Yassin was arrested and convicted in Israeli court for the kidnapping and murder of an Israeli soldier.

-- 21. As previously described, the HLF was deeply involved with a network of Muslim Brotherhood organizations dedicated to furthering the radical violent agenda espoused by HAMAS.
-These organizations served in different capacities, such as propaganda development and distribution, banking, and creating fundraising forums through which the HLF raised money.
-The HLF sponsored conventions, seminars, rallies and teleconferences in support of radical Islamic causes, including HAMAS.
-At these conventions, seminars, rallies and teleconferences, pro-HAMAS sheiks, Muslim Brotherhood members and HAMAS officials from overseas were employed to inflame the audience and enhance fundraising.
+21. As previously described, the HLF was deeply involved with a network of Muslim Brotherhood organizations, including other organizations of the Palestinian Committee, such as the IAP, dedicated to furthering the radical violent agenda espoused by HAMAS.
+These organizations served in different capacities, such as propaganda development and distribution, banking, and creating fundraising forums through which the HLF and others raised money.
+Certain of these organizations, including the HLF, sponsored conventions, seminars, rallies and teleconferences in support of radical Islamic causes, including HAMAS.
+At these conventions, seminars, rallics and teleconferences, pro-HAMAS sheiks, Muslim Brotherhood members and HAMAS officials from overscas were employed to inflame the audience and enhance fundraising.
 The HLF paid for the travel to the United States of several of these speakers and HAMAS officials, including current HAMAS leader Mahmoud Zahar and former HAMAS spokesperson Jamil Hammami.
-At these events, participants, including the defendant Mufid Abdulqader, praised HAMAS through speeches, songs and violent dramatic skits depicting the killing of Jewish people. - 22.
-In October 1993, in response to a United States sponsored Middle East peace initiative between the Israeli government and the Palestinian Liberation Organization, known as the Oslo Accords, and other significant events, the principals of the HLF met with other members of the United States based Palestinian Committee in Philadelphia,
+At these events, participants, including the defendant Mufid Abdulqader, praised HAMAS through speeches, songs and violent dramatic skits depicting the killing of Jewish people.

+In October 1993, in response to a United States sponsored Middle East peace initiative between the Israeli government and the Palestinian Liberation Organization, known as the Oslo Accords, and other significant events, the principals of the HLF met with other members of the United States based Palestinian Committee in Philadelphia, Pennsylvania.
-Pennsylvania.
 The purpose of the meeting was to determine their course of action in support of HAMAS' opposition to the peace plan and to decide how to conceal their activities from the scrutiny of the United States Government.
 As noted in prior paragraphs, HAMAS is opposed to any peaceful solution to the Palestinian territorial conflict, as such a proposition is at odds with HAMAS' goal of annihilating the State of Israel and establishing an Islamic state in all of historic Palestine.
-During the meeting, the defendants Shukri Abu Baker.
-Ghassan Elashi and Haitham Maghawri, and others known and unknown to the Grand Jury, expressed their support for "The Movement," (as previously stated, a term known to refer to HAMAS, whose full name is the Islamic Resistance Movement) and affirmed that the United States should be used as a fundraising platform to further "The Movement's" goals.
+During the meeting, the defendants Shukri Abu Baker, Ghassan Elashi and Haitham Maghawri, and others known and unknown to the Grand Jury, expressed their support for "The Movement," (as previously stated, a term known to refer to HAMAS, whose full name is the Islamic Resistance Movement) and affirmed that the United States should be used as a fundraising platform to further "The Movement's" goals.
 The attendees acknowledged the need to avoid scrutiny by law enforcement officials in the United States by masquerading their operations under the cloak of charitable exercise.
 To that end, the attendees discussed the need to conceal their true motives and objectives by giving nominal amounts to other non-Palestinian charities.
-The defendant Shukri Abu Baker reflected this understanding when he stated, "In the past we gave the Islamists \$100,000 and we gave the others \$5,000."
+The defendant Shukri Abu Baker reflected this understanding when he stated, "We can give \$100,000 to the Islamists and

+\$5,000 to the others."
 The attendees noted the danger of attracting the terrorist perception, which would undoubtedly compromise their efforts in supporting the violent jihad.